About USC Gould

 Top reasons to pursue the MDR at USC Gould:

-- Earn a master's degree from a top 20 law school.
+- Earn a master's degree from a top 20 law school that's also recognized by LLM Guide as offering one of the top 10 ADR programs in the world.

 - Complete your degree in as little as one year.